Leadership and Parenting… what’s the connection?

 • All the things that you have 100% control over (like what you eat for breakfast).

-• All the things you are striving for that you might have some influence over, but not full control (like someone else’s decision making).
+• All the things you might have some influence over, but not full control (like someone else’s decision making).

 When someone compliments our children we automatically feel a sense of pride don’t we?
 At the same time when our child is the loud one throwing sand at the other kids on the playground, we might feel a little sting.
 When someone younger or with less experience gets promoted before we do, it shows up.
 When you write “CEO” next to your name on LinkedIn, it’s there too.
 Yes, our ego.